Ghislaine Maxwell poses for sketch artists as jury appears far from verdict

 Prosecutors have also charged her with transporting an individual under 17 across state lines for illegal sexual activity, which carries 10 years in prison.
 The remaining four conspiracy counts each carry a maximum of five years.

-Maxwell has argued that she’s being unfairly substituted for her ex-boyfriend Epstein and punished for dating a problematic man.
+Maxwell has argued that she’s being unfairly substituted for her ex-boyfriend Epstein, who killed himself in jail while facing sex trafficking charges, and punished for dating a problematic man.